Health & Professional Requirements

 - Physical: Yearly.
 You must obtain a yearly physical.

-- CPR by American Heart Association, American Red Cross or American Red Cross CPR/AED for Lifeguard Certification:Please fax or upload a copy of the front and back of your card.
-CPR must be current throughout the program.
+- CPR: American Heart Association BLS for Healthcare Provider, or American Red Cross CPR/AED for Professional Rescuers and Health Care Providers.
+CPR certification must be current throughout the program.

 Students who are hospitalized or students who have had a contagious disease, must submit a written statement from their physician before returning to the nursing program.
 This statement should include fitness for return and/or specific limitations regarding both class and clinical participation.

 Evidence of current certification in CPR for Health Professionals which includes 2-man CPR for adult and child with special techniques.
-Acceptable CPR courses are BCLS for Health Care Providers from the American Heart Association or BCLS for Professional Rescuers from the American Red Cross.
+Acceptable CPR courses are BLS for Healthcare Provider from the American Heart Association or CPR/AED for Professional Rescuers and Health Care Providers from the American Red Cross.
 Community CPR is not acceptable.

 Because of new requirements in hospital and agency clinical contracts, Fairfield University School of Nursing has chosen CertifiedBackground.com as a source for background checks for our students.
 This is a service that allows students to purchase their own background checks and view the results on their website in a secure setting.